“I Started a Joke” Lyrics Meaning (Bee Gees)

 “I Started a Joke” by the Bee Gees is a song about guilt, misunderstanding, and self-realization.
-It was released as a single in 1968 from their album Idea.
-The songโs meaning explores how a single action can cause pain for others, only for the person responsible to realize it too late.
+The song’s meaning explores how a single action can cause pain for others, only for the person responsible to realize it too late.
 It covers isolation, regret, and the peculiar way laughter and tears can shift depending on one’s place in the story.

 “I Started a Joke” Lyrics Meaning: Line by Line